bquast/bquast.github.io/_posts/2018-02-19-compiling-tensorflow-arch-linux.md

 ```

 Building will take some time (up to several hours).
-After this you need to create the pip package, .
+After this you need to create the pip package.

 ```
 $ bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg